 the frequency of visible light causes it to approach the resonant frequency.

-, the index of refraction, decreases with increasing frequency, we have anomalous dispersion.
+When n, the index of refraction, decreases with increasing frequency, we have anomalous dispersion.
 The

 same material case be normally dispersive in some frequency ranges but anomalously dispersive in others.

 When light is in a dense medium and is incident on an interface with a less dense medium, it is possible for all

 the light to be reflected and remain inside the denser medium (none is transmitted).
 This phenomenon is